cborchert/5sg/readme.md

 5SG (working title) is a static site generator boiler plate made for simplicity.
 It works like this:

 1. You put your content in the `/content` directory as `.md` files or `.svelte` files
-2. You modify the templates in `/frontend/templates` to suite your design
+2. You modify the templates in `/frontend/templates` to suit your design
-3. You build (coming soon 👀).
+3. You build using `yarn build`.

 That's it.
+Your site is ready to publish.

 I'd like to add some bells and whistles, but this three-step process should never change.
 As the name suggests, 5SG is meant to be simple, and to stay simple.
 If you're building something complex which requires more functionality, this might not be the right starting point for you.
 However, it is meant as a boiler plate, so go nuts changing whatever you want.